 - Ms. Fanservice: Her Wonder Woman costumes were surely conceived for Fanservice, what with the impressive cleavage◊ and short shorts.

-- What Could Have Been: She has expressed desire to have a Remake Cameo in 2017's Wonder Woman, and director Patty Jenkins wanted this to happen, but a scheduling conflict due to her singing tour prevented it.
-That being said, it might happen for the sequel.
-A similar situation happened with 2009's Wonder Woman , where she was offered to have a voice part in the movie, but also had scheduling conflicts.
+- What Could Have Been: She has expressed desire to have a Remake Cameo in 2017's Wonder Woman, and director Patty Jenkins wanted this to happen, but a scheduling conflict due to Lynda's singing tour prevented it.
+She did make a cameo as Asteria for the sequel, Wonder Woman 1984.
+A similar situation happened with 2009's Wonder Woman, where she was offered to have a voice part in the movie, but also had scheduling conflicts.